When Your Ex Boyfriend Wants to Be Friends

 He’s not ready to let go

-But he’s not ready to jump back into the relationship you two just ended either.
-He’s still in love with you, but he needs a break.
-But he’s not entirely sure if a permanent break would be what he really wants.
-He wants to keep the communications open, to see you occasionally, and to keep you in his life because he’s just not quite ready to let you go.
+This is not to say he’s no longer in love with you, but he needs a break.
+However, he’s very unsure whether a permanent break would be what he actually wants.
+He wants to keep the communications open, see you occasionally, and keep you in his life because he’s just not ready to let you go.
+You have to be careful when an ex-boyfriend wants to be friends because he’s not ready to let you go.
+For the same reason that you two had to end the relationship.
+Being friends-which in post-breakup vocabulary only means the same relationship without the benefit of physical intimacy-can be dangerous territory.

 Remember that as friends, there is no commitment.
 And so he can catch up with you now and then, be the same sweet guy he is, and have you falling for him even more deeply, only leaving you in the end because the friendship wasn’t working for him either.
 It could be the other way around, of course.
 It can nurture the bond you two share and lead back to reconciliation.